yuuuuniii/Sales-Analysis/README.md

-# Sales Analysis for Goldwear
+# Sales Analysis for new lineup

 ## 🎯The Problem
 For the Korean brand 'Golin,' which specializes in youthful golf wear targeting individuals in their 2030s, we have undertaken a product prediction for the upcoming season to expand our market share.
 Golin, a brand that has been steadily growing since its launch in 2016, is facing a slowdown in growth due to the recent trend of golf becoming popular following the COVID-19 pandemic.
 Not only sportswear brands but also casual brands have launched golf-wear lines, which has increased competition.
 We initiated an EDA analysis to improve the brand's growth rate and sales performance in this context.